Sun Tarot Card Meaning

 Is there another side to this?
 As with all the cards, there can be.
 Too much sun can leave you sunburned, which is to say that the card can indicate being too rational and factual, or too optimistic.
 You may see everything as bright and cheery, ignoring possible shadows.
 A person can end up fainting from sunstroke because they were too much in the light and heat.

 For the most part, however, this card echoes the song: "Here comes the Sun...." and absolutely everything is going to be all right.

 Learn the Sun tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.